Living and Dying in 3/4 Time

-Living and Dying in ¾ Time is the fourth studio album by American popular-music singer and songwriter Jimmy Buffett and the second major-label album in Buffett's Don Gant-produced "Key West phase".
-It was initially released in February 1974 as his second album for Dunhill.
+Living and Dying in ¾ Time is the fourth studio album by American singer-songwriter Jimmy Buffett.
+It is the second major label album in Buffett's Don Gant-produced "Key West phase".
+It was initially released in February 1974 as his second album for Dunhill Records.
 It contains the song "Come Monday", his first top-40 hit single.
+Dunhill made a concerted effort to promote this album using the money they made from Jim Croce's incredible record sales after his untimely death the previous September.